pepone/redhat-rpm-config/buildflags.md

     with other ARMv7-A implementations).  `-mabi=aapcs-linux` switches to the AAPCS ABI for GNU/Linux.
-*   **i686**: `-march=i686` is used to select a minmum support CPU level of i686 (corresponding to the Pentium Pro).
+*   **i686**: `-march=i686` is used to select a minmum support CPU level of i686 (corresponding to the Pentium Pro).  `-mtune=generic` activates tuning for a current blend of CPUs (under the assumption that most users of i686 packages obtain them through an x86_64 installation on current hardware).
 *   **ppc64le**: `-mcpu=power8 -mtune=power8` selects a minimum supported
     CPU level of POWER8 (the first CPU with ppc64le support) and tunes for POWER8.